SiebeA/CorpusNormalization/README.md

 ###### Iterative improvement of the ATN tool after each normalization-cycle

 The herefore mentioned improvements are apart from the iterative improvements of the ATN-tool that will likely return after each finished process iteration--especially because the domains of the original texts are so general/wide--, i.e. after each finished MTN file.
 There is a trade-off of time investment versus return: After every iteration of the process the volume of normalization discrepancies that are identified in the MTN stage of the process has/will become less, and time spend on the MTN stage--with respects to the volume of the input text data, will be reduced.

+An example of a improvement that can be implemented given the observation of the last ATN output file (after the MTN check):

+- In the last original excel file there was a sheet where there are  phone numbers in the text, which should be distinctly normalized from other numbers (as they are pronounced digit by digit); a rough idea is to simply identify numbers in phone-number format by regex in a python script, and normalize those to digit-by-digit, and let all the other number formats be normalized by the current program as is.